 Careers & Further Study

 This course will ensure that you are prepared to teach in the Further Education and Skills sector.
 It has been written in direct consultation with further education colleges, considering their perspectives as employers.
 On successful completion of this programme, you will be eligible to apply for the professional status of Qualified Teacher Learning and Skills (QTLS) via the Society for Education and Training (SET).
-This will qualify you to teach in FE colleges, secondary schools, sixth form colleges, academies, training providers, offender learning/prison education, or in the voluntary sector.
+This professional status will qualify you to teach in FE colleges, schools, sixth form colleges, academies, training providers, offender learning/prison education, or in the voluntary sector.

 Since April 2012, FE-trained teachers with QTLS have been recognised through an Act of Parliament as equivalent in status to teachers with Qualified Teacher Status (QTS) in schools, opening up opportunities for career development and wider employment.
 This course offers a robust professional development route to QTLS and further development of careers.
 Progression from this programme has many routes, whether that is onto further study at Masters’ level or into employment.

 This module allows you to focus on teaching and learning in your chosen specialist subject area of Mathematics.
 It enables you to apply knowledge of wider influences, stakeholder needs, theoretical perspectives and practical techniques in your chosen subject.
 The module promotes an approach to teaching, learning and assessment, which integrates effective pedagogy with developed knowledge and understanding of the subject area, and its relationship with vocational learning.

 This module allows you to focus on teaching and learning in your chosen specialist subject area of English.
 It enables you to apply knowledge of wider influences, stakeholder needs, theoretical perspectives and practical techniques in your chosen subject.
 The module promotes an approach to teaching, learning and assessment, which integrates effective pedagogy with developed knowledge and understanding of the subject area, and its relationship with vocational learning.